aaronbgreenblatt/SpeedMatch-JMRI/README.md

 Filename Suffix is optional and typically used when one has multiple units with the same DCC address - e.g. an ABBA set of F units.
 If the set is all on address 23, may want to have file suffixes A, B, C, and D for separate calibration on each locomotive.

+vStart is typically zero for locomotives that employ modern BEMF circuits.
+For locomotives without BEMF, or if one desires BEMF to be disabled, enter the desired vStart setting here.

 On the author's home railroad, where the mainline is approximately an 80-foot loop of track, data collection for one locomotive can take 0.5-7 hours, depending on top SMPH speed requested and the characteristics of the locomotive.
 (The 7 hour locomotive is a geared logging engine with a top speed of 14 smph.)

 ## TODO: Unfinished tasks